Zucci-Daniel/Trivia-Challenge/README.md

 24. i ran a test for "questionServices" and it passed all cases

 25. if the "Triva" LOGO doesn't look aligned, it's from the design on the Logo on figma directly, it'll need some tweaking

+26. i noticed sometimes, copying the whole svg from designs omits some things, this is not a problem though, usually the Designer export and zips theses assets